Tomev/qcflow/docs/source/llms/index.rst

     </section>

 .. note::
-    The **MLflow** and **Hugging Face TGI** providers are for self-hosted LLM serving of either foundation open-source LLM models, fine-tuned open-source
+    The **QCFlow** and **Hugging Face TGI** providers are for self-hosted LLM serving of either foundation open-source LLM models, fine-tuned open-source
     LLM models, or your own custom LLM.
 The example documentation for these providers will show you how to get started with these, using free-to-use open-source models from the `Hugging Face Hub <https://huggingface.co/docs/hub/index>`_.